zurichat/Documentation/docs/Core API/organizations/organization.md

 ```
 ---

-## Create Organization
+## Create organization

-This is a request endpoint that creates an organizaion or workspace.
+This is a request endpoint that creates an organization or workspace.
 It requires the creators email which will need to be a valid email.

 Endpoint : `/organizations`